 Introduction to workers compensation

-The administration of workers compensation in Victoria is generally handled by WorkSafe Victoria (‘WorkSafe’) (see ‘Contacts’ at the end of this chapter), which has the ultimate responsibility for workers compensation in Victoria.
+The administration of workers compensation in Victoria is generally handled by WorkSafe Victoria (‘WorkSafe’), which has the ultimate responsibility for workers compensation in Victoria.
 However, a number of private insurance companies known as ‘authorised agents’ administer the scheme on a day-to-day basis, and some large employers have been permitted to be self-insurers, rather than taking out workers compensation insurance policies with WorkSafe.

-The Victorian A public official appointed to investigate citizens’ complaints against government departments and statutory authorities.
-A specialised ombudsman resolves consumer complaints in a particular industry, for example the banking ombudsman for the banking industry.
-See also statutory authority. (see Chapter 12.3: Taking a problem to an ombudsman) can enquire into or investigate any administrative action of any authorised agent or self-insurer in relation to workers compensation matters (including any decision or failure to act).
+The Victorian Ombudsman (see Chapter 12.3: Taking a problem to an ombudsman) can enquire into or investigate any administrative action of any authorised agent or self-insurer in relation to workers compensation matters (including any decision or failure to act).

-This chapter attempts to summarise some basic provisions relevant to workers compensation claims and does not cover all Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. relevant to this topic.
+This chapter attempts to summarise some basic provisions relevant to workers compensation claims and does not cover all legislation relevant to this topic.